philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Testing with Intermediaries (e.g., Proxies)  {#intermediaries}

-Many application protocols support communicating across intermediates, most commonly HTTP, HTTP-Connect, SOCKS, or MASQ proxies.
+Many application protocols support communicating across intermediates, most commonly HTTP, HTTP-Connect, SOCKS, or MASQUE proxies.
 Peer-to-peer applications often support TURN {{?RFC5766}} as an intermediary to traverse NAT and provide connectivity between IPv4-only and IPv6-only hosts.
-When testing connectivity scenarios for an application, additional test cases including a proxy are recommended;
+When testing connectivity scenarios for an application, additional test cases including a proxy are recommended.
 As a proxy can convert between address families, all combinations shown in {{scn_proxy}}, consisting of base scenarios towards the proxy and (assuming the same scenarios on both sides of the proxy) the respective base scenarios from the proxy to the server, should be considered for testing.